Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Introduction

-\textbf{Requirement for timeliness}: Both Nolin (1999) and Tyler (2013) note that policy ``decisions usually need to be made pretty quickly'' with strong constraints on timeline for additional research.
-Again, this reflects an inherent limitation of static media on audience agency where readers can ``form questions, but can't answer them'' (Victor, 2011).
-To this end, Victor (2011) questions how digital alternatives may respond to inquiry in the moment itself, addressing concerns otherwise only ``answered by a phone call or heavy research.''
+Finally, Nolin observes that ``scientific work is usually slow while the pace of policy is erratic'' {[}49{]}.
+To understand why, consider that negotiation theory believes collaboration happens across multiple ``phases'' of information exchange {[}4{]} so the needs and questions of stakeholders naturally adjust as perspective evolves.
+In other words, ``scientific input to be effective must thus be timed for readiness when a new phase of policy shifts in'' {[}49{]}.
+In this context, both Nolin and Tyler note that policy ``decisions usually need to be made pretty quickly'' with strong constraints on timeline for additional research {[}71{]}.
+Again, this encounters an inherent limitation of static media on audience agency where readers can ``form questions, but can't answer them'' {[}77{]}.
+To this end, Victor considers how digital alternatives may respond to inquiry in the moment itself, addressing concerns otherwise only ``answered by a phone call or heavy research'' {[}77{]}.
+Altogether, policy-focused scientific work may need computation's ability to ``react'' in order to keep pace with shifting dialogue {[}78{]}.

-Together, these needs for timely collaboration challenge this scientific tool to consider how interactivity can not only inform policy makers but work with them to enable their own agency to answer questions freely in the moment as new information becomes necessary.